vietfood/cs4all-vn/inference.md

 Not only do we trade off latency and throughput with batch size as knob, we may also prefer a larger topology to a smaller one so we can fit larger batches if we find ourselves limited by HBM.
 The [next section](../applied-inference) explores this in more detail.

-<p markdown=1 class="takeaway">**Takeaway:** iff you care about generation throughput, use the largest per-chip batch size possible.
+<p markdown=1 class="takeaway">**Takeaway:** if you care about generation throughput, use the largest per-chip batch size possible.
 Any per-chip batch size above the TPU arithmetic intensity ($B_\text{crit}$, usually 120 or 240) will maximize throughput.
 You may need to increase your topology to achieve this.
 Smaller batch sizes will allow you to improve latency at the cost of throughput.</p>

 {% details There are some caveats to this from a hardware standpoint.
 Click here for some nits. %}